-'''

-(don't run this!)

-bowtie -S [index file prefix from the bowtie-build command] [your input file] > [your output file the
+bowtie -S [index file prefix from the bowtie-build command] [your input file] > [your output file that

-'''

 We have another new thing that looks like the greater than (>) sign.
 This says "take the output from the command on the left and put it in a new file on the right".